Maxim-Ciobanu/OPF/README.md

 Similarly to our factory structs we currently have two concrete structs of MPOPF, `MPOPFModel` and `MPOPFModelUncertainty` which are subtypes of the abstract type `AbstractMPOPFModel`.
 This is useful when we want both MPOPF models to be passed in a function interchangeably (That is the case for the `optimize_model` function).

-`MPOPFModel` has the following as variables: `Jump Model`, `Data read from file`, `time periods`, `Load Factors`, and `Ramping Cost`.
+`MPOPFModel` has the following as variables:
+- `Jump Model`
+- `Data read from file`
+- `time periods`
+- `Load Factors`
+- `Ramping Cost`

-`MPOPFModelUncertainty` has the same variables except that it hold one more variable `scenarios` which is only relevant for Uncertainty.
+`MPOPFModelUncertainty` has the same variables except that it holds one more variable `scenarios` which is only relevant for Uncertainty.

-Again, the functions inside these two MPOPF structs are optional since they preform the same thing as the default constructors but I put them here for clarity.

-Here is the code:
+Here is the code for out MPOPF Model Structs:

 ```julia
 # Abstract type as a base so that we can use this type as a parameter in fucntions